-Last year, the National Catholic Register reported that Pope Francis wanted a synod on married priests – only for the proposal to be voted out by the synod council.
+Last year, the National Catholic Register reported that Pope Francis wanted a synod on married priests – only for the proposal to be voted down by the synod council.

 But it appears that a different meeting of bishops may now focus on the proposal: October 2019’s synod for the Pan-Amazon region, which Pope Francis announced earlier this month.